 Aeration is very healthy for your lawn as it decreases the compaction and thatch.
 It also increases the amount of water, nutrients, and air in the soil, which helps to strengthen the roots and makes the lawn healthy.
 It’s recommended to carry out aeration once a year in lawns with poor soil, hard lawns, and lawns in high-traffic areas.

 Aeration can be quite challenging is some gardens around the Eastern Suburbs of Sydney.
 If you’re doing it on your own, it’s usually best to use a garden fork.
 Many clients choose to hire us for an annual aeration service.
-Since we are expert gardeners, we carry out aeration using professional equipment.
+Since we are expert gardeners in Randwick, we carry out aeration using professional equipment.

 #3 Remove the Weed